 While the matter is pending...
 There is no prohibition on discussing the incident with the student either before or after you file a report.
 Faculty vary on whether they wish to have such discussions, and our office will always give the student the full relevant details of the report.
 (As noted above, please do discuss with the student any incident reported as an admonition.)

 Students are entitled to a presumption of innocence.
 The student should be able to continue attending class while the matter is pending, although if the grade penalty upon a finding of responsibility will be an F, you may certainly tell the student.
-If the semester ends while the matter is still pending, you should report the final grade as N. N is a temporary, neutral grade that you will need to change to a final grade once the matter is concluded.
+If the semester ends while the matter is still pending, “you should report the final grade as N. N is a temporary, neutral grade that will need to be changed once the matter is concluded.

 In all stages of investigation, hearing, and remedy, Integrity Council students have real responsibility.
 The Council's official duties include chairing academic misconduct hearings, conducting investigations for reported acts of academic misconduct, reviewing actual academic misconduct cases and recommending sanctions, and serving as peer educators in integrity training for students who have violated the Code.
 In all these capacities, the Integrity Council is trained and supervised by OAIP.
 For more detailed procedures on reporting and investigations, please see the Investigation Procedures (PDF).